typst/packages/packages/preview/tada/0.1.0/src/tabledata.typ

   field-info = _resolve-row-col-ctor-field-info(field-info, columns.len())
   if field-info.keys().len() != columns.len() {
     panic(
-      "When creating a TableData from rows or columns, the number of fields must match the number of columns, got: " + repr(field-info.keys()) + " fields and "
+      "When creating a TableData from rows or columns, the number of fields must match "
+      + "the number of columns, got: " + repr(field-info.keys()) + " fields and "
       + repr(columns.len()) + " columns"
     )
   }